 What are the requirements to access to the system?

 It is enough to be a European manufacturer of automatic doors and register in the system.
 Just enter the Sign In page.

 Does the labeling have any cost?

 The Basic access account is completely free and it can generate labels as a marketing and sales tool.
-Full user profile allows you to print official labels for manufactured products with a small fee in some cases.
-If you are a member of EDSF or any of its federated associations, there are special conditions that can be seen in the How section of this website.
+Full user profile allows you to print official labels for manufactured products with a small fee.

 I want to change my profile Basic Access to Full Access.
 Is that possible?

 No. To have a Full Access account it must be created independently, since the numbering range of the labels is different.
 The two accounts can be simultaneously maintained.

 I prefer not to store my labels data in the cloud.
 What are my options?

 The storage of online data is done with current high safety and privacy standards.
 However there is an In-house option under request, in which the data are stored in local company servers.

 The In-company version it is also available, where you can access the system through an API to get the labels integrated in your company IT systems, like ERP or BIM.